Snapshots from Team Rynkeby's trip to Paris 2019 - new snapshots every day.

 Is there a team in my local area?

-In 2018 Team Rynkeby is represented in Denmark, Sweden, Finland, Norway, the Faroe Islands and Iceland.
+In 2021 Team Rynkeby is represented in Denmark, Sweden, Finland, Norway, the Faroe Islands, Iceland, Germany and Switzerland.
 There is a complete overview of teams on our website.

 Can I set up a team of my own?